Do Go On - 334 - Pan Am Flight 73

 A good year.

-Oh, generally speaking.
+I generally speaking.

 For music.

-There were some great pop hits that year.
+Yeah, some great pop hits that year.

 Probably.

-Sure Madonna was doing something about that time.
+Sure, Madonna was doing something about that time.

 Wham.